 Modern already has Cavern of Souls and Ancient Ziggurat to help cast Slivers, but having yet another play-set of a land that fixes mana for any of your Slivers very much helps.
 In Standard, Sliver Hive and Mana Confluence is all you really have.
 The fact that it also can tap for 1 colorless mana is a nice bonus, and the third ability to create a 1/1 colorless Sliver creature token for 5 mana is just a nice little bonus you can use as a mana sink (as long as you control a Sliver, that is.)
 It’s a very strong non-basic land, even though its usage is so narrow.

-So the problem right now is that Magic 2014 has a bunch of Slivers, too.
-Right now, Slivers would appear to be a playable deck with Galerider Sliver at a single Blue mana able to give all of your Slivers flying and Manaweft Sliver at 1G to help all your Slivers become five-color mana rocks.
-You also have Predatory Sliver at 1G to give all of your Slivers +1/+1 and Blur Sliver to give all of your Slivers haste.
-To top it all off, you have Bonescythe Sliver at 3W to give all of your Slivers double strike.
+Magic 2014 had a bunch of Slivers, too.
+So when these Magic 2015 slivers arrived, Slivers would appear to be a playable deck in Standard.
+There was Galerider Sliver at a single Blue mana able to give all of your Slivers flying, and Manaweft Sliver at 1G to help all your Slivers become five-color mana rocks.
+You also had Predatory Sliver at 1G to give all of your Slivers +1/+1 and Blur Sliver to give all of your Slivers haste.
+To top it all off, you had Bonescythe Sliver at 3W to give all of your Slivers double strike.
 All things considered, you could have an extremely nasty Sliver list.
 You even have Obelisk of Urd in Magic 2015 to help with Tribal!
 It’s 6 mana but it has Convoke and gives all creatures of the chosen type you control +2/+2.

 So are the Slivers good in Magic 2015?
 I would say that Constricting Sliver is only Commander playable, and Two-Headed Sliver may be a bit better than Belligerent Sliver in Modern.
-Until October 2014, there is some potential for Slivers to make some noise.
-But unless the Khans of Tarkir block has more Slivers, they are going to be a curiosity for awhile.
-Most of these Slivers are quite Modern-playable, though, and they have all definitely strengthened Slivers in the Commander format.
+Until October 2014, there was some potential for Slivers to make some noise.
+But after the arrival of the Khans of Tarkir block, these few Slivers became a curiosity in Standard.
+Most of these Slivers are quite Modern-playable, though.
+They have all definitely strengthened Slivers in the Commander format.
 Five of them are also uncommon, which makes them easier to get, and the Hive is only a rare in a Core Set.